Primary navigation

 { "method": "thread/started", "params": { "thread": { "id": "thr_123" } } }

 To continue a stored session, call thread/resume with the thread.id you recorded earlier.
-The response shape matches thread/start:
+The response shape matches thread/start.
+You can also pass the same configuration overrides supported by thread/start, such as personality:

 { "id": 11, "result": { "thread": { "id": "thr_123" } } }